Expo Line (SkyTrain): Surrey–Langley extension

 On July 25, 2019, the Mayors' Council voted to extend the Expo Line to Fleetwood using the existing funds.
 The council also voted to proceed with preparing a detailed business case for the full Surrey–Langley SkyTrain extension, which was expected to be completed by early 2020.
 If approved by the end of the third quarter of 2020, construction would have started in early 2022, with revenue service to Fleetwood projected to have started in late 2025.

 On October 8, 2020, during the 2020 provincial election campaign, the BC NDP pledged to work with senior levels of government to obtain the $1.5 billion needed to complete the full extension to Langley.

 On July 9, 2021, Prime Minister Justin Trudeau announced that the federal government would provide up to $1.3 billion to build the SkyTrain extension to Langley in a single phase.
 At that time, the cost of the project was estimated between $3.8 and $3.95 billion in total, more than $650 million in excess of the earlier $3.13 billion estimate from TransLink, with the rest of the funding being split between TransLink and the provincial government.
-The full extension to Langley was planned to be constructed as a single project rather than in two phases and is scheduled to open in 2028.
+The full extension to Langley was planned to be constructed as a single project, rather than in two phases, and open in 2028.
 In July 2022, the provincial government officially approved this one-phase plan.
 Procurement for contractors was slated to start later in 2022, with major construction expected to begin in 2024.
+On March 7, 2024, the provincial Ministry of Transportation announced that SkyLink Guideway Partners had been selected to build the elevated guideway for the extension.
+On August 15, 2024 the Ministry of Transportation stated that the extension was now expected to be completed in 2029, with an estimated cost of $6 billion.